 What is an Elopement Wedding?

 Planning a wedding can be very blissful and exciting but ask any couple and they will surely tell you that it can also be very stressful at the same time.
 This is the main reason why there are some who just opt to forgo the traditional event by eloping for the ceremony.
-Elopement wedding has almost become a common thing these days but there are still people who are not properly informed as to what comes with this process.
+Elopement weddings have almost become a common thing these days but there are still people who are not properly informed as to what comes with this process.
 To help give you a good idea, here is a short breakdown of what is involved in an elopement wedding.

 Elopement Has Conflicting Definitions